iamdevonbutler/mongorules/README.md

 **For arrays:**

 - Array of values/objects: if 'required' is `true`, array must have a length > 1.
-If 'notNull' is also `true`, `null` values will be filtered from the array before the validation for 'required' is executed.
+If 'notNull' is also `true`, arrays w/ `null` values will fail validation.

 - Array of arrays of values/objects: if 'required' is `true`, the outer array and inner array must have a length > 1.
-If 'notNull' is also `true`, `null` values will be filtered from the outer array and inner array before the validation for 'required' is executed.
+If 'notNull' is also `true`, arrays, both inner and outer, w/ `null` values will fail validation.

 ### The 'default' property